redis/redis-doc/docs/reference/protocol-spec.md

 The array's contents are the command and its arguments that the server should execute.
 The server's reply type is command-specific.

-RESP is binary-safe and uses prefixed length to transfer bulk data so it does not require processing bulk data transferred from one process to another .```
+RESP is binary-safe and uses prefixed length to transfer bulk data so it does not require processing bulk data transferred from one process to another.

 RESP is the protocol you should implement in your Redis client.